open-telemetry/opentelemetry-php-contrib/src/Instrumentation/Wordpress/README.md

 ```

 This will install the composer autoloader before running Wordpress.
 As part of composer autoloading,
-scripts are executed for installed modules (which includes this library's `_register.php` file).
+scripts are executed for installed modules, importantly:
+* OpenTelemetry SDK Autoloader
+* this library's `_register.php` file

 The initialization script for Wordpress auto-instrumentation, `_register.php`, will:
-* start a root span
+* start a root span based on the incoming request
 * create a shutdown function to end the root span
 * initialize auto-instrumentation hooks